 Most companies have core values, but they are often neglected and referenced only once during the onboarding process.
 To help your employees connect with and embody your company’s values, actively reward behavior that exemplifies those values.
 This shows employees what your values look like in practice and makes it easy to live them out at work.

 This is an easy one.
 To best value and support your employees, you need to know who they are as people.

 “The best thing you can do is get to know your people, and have every manager get to know their people,” said Jeremy Bedenbaugh, founder and CEO of ReCreate Solutions.
 “Get to know their names, their kids’ and pets’ names, their values, their aspirations, and the things potentially blocking those things.
 There is no program, process or substitute for simply building relationships with your people.”

 Employees who have strong, positive relationships with their co-workers are automatically more engaged with their workplace, since it’s a large source of their interpersonal relationships.
 Create plenty of opportunities for your employees to work together and get to know each other.

 Employees need to know exactly how they fit into the organization and how their work contributes to the overall goals.
-Without providing that insight, you risk your workers feeling as if they are an invisible cog in the wheel, doing work that no one appreciates.
-You might want to create a flowchart or graphic that shows how each employee's work impacts others and the company at large.
+Without providing that insight, you risk having your workers feel as if they are an invisible cog in the wheel, doing work that no one appreciates.
+You might want to create a flowchart or graphic that shows how each employee’s work affects others and the company at large.

 Again, showing your employees you value them as people is one of the most important ways to boost their engagement.
 This means encouraging and modeling a strong work-life balance, with plenty of paid time off, reasonable hours and flexibility.
 Work with your employees on an individual basis to make sure their work-life balance needs are being met.